HaxeFoundation/nekovm.org/www/pages/doc/vm.md

 ### NekoVM API

-The Neko VM API is declared into the `neko_vm.h` file.
+The Neko VM API is declared in the `neko_vm.h` file.
 It will be fully documented later.
 There is also the `neko_mod.h` file for low level module access.

 ### Multithreading

-Each thread can run several Neko virtual machine, however the same VM should not run at the same time in different threads.
-When changing virtual machine or after allocating one, you must call the `neko_vm_select` API function that will select this virtual machine for the current thread.
+Each thread can run several Neko VMs, however the same VM should not run at the same time in different threads.
+When changing virtual machines or after allocating one, you must call the `neko_vm_select` API function that will select the given virtual machine for the current thread.